catid/blog2022/content/posts/upsampler.md

 I tried varying the colorspace of the data as well, trying RGB (typical), YUV, and OKLAB.
 The idea was to make the input data easier for the model to work on.
 OKLAB, for example, was designed for use in image resamplers since averaging pixels together does not cause the brightness of the pixels to change incorrectly.
 However, I found that converting the data to OKLAB or YUV inside the network, and then converting back to RGB at the end caused a significant loss in quality.
 So, I ended up sticking with RGB.
 My theory is that if the data itself was in OKLAB or YUV format then there would be some advantage.
 However since I'm trying to work towards real-time video upsampling, adding extra image processing operations is probably a bad idea for performance reasons.
 Also, video is in YUV format already, so no conversion will be needed - Instead the model would be trained on images in YUV colorspace.

+Since I'm not trying to win benchmarks, I'm using 1% of the dataset as a validation set to monitor the training progress, so for 20K images that works out to about 200 images.
+Usually researchers keep these separate to maximize their benchmark scores, but it's not useful in practice, and just selecting training/validation images randomly from the same set is fine.
+I didn't mix in any test images into the training set for fair comparison however.
+I wouldn't use a much smaller validation set than this, since the loss seems much noisier than on the training set.
+If I had more time I'd probably try adding more training data and use more like 500 images for validation just to eliminate the noise a bit more.

+## Data Augmentation

+The validation images need to be the same for each epoch so that I can directly compare the loss for each epoch.
+However for the training data I'm applying data augmentation in the DALI data loader using random crops, random horizontal flips, and random 90 degree rotations.
+These are all operations that do not mix data between pixels.

+Through progressively adding more augmentations to the data, I've found that the network learns better the more that are applied.
+When I first added random horizontal flips I noticed improvements in quality early on, and later I quantified that adding random rotations added 0.15 dB PSNR, which is a huge jump in quality.

+WIP: I'm currently using 256x256 crops, which are a bit large.
+Using smaller 128x128 crops and larger batch sizes seems like it might do better based on my intuition, so that it's less likely that the training script will see the same image data consistently in every epoch, and each batch may be more representative of the entire dataset.
+This is training right now so I'll update this blog post once it's done, with the results.

+## Choice of Downsampling Function

+There are three major choices for downsampling images as input to this model:

+* Bicubic downsampling.
+* Gaussian downsampling.
+* Jointly learned downsampling.

+Of all the traditional image processing kernels for downsampling-then-upsampling, bicubic performs the best in my own prior evaluation.
+I implemented and benchmarked Lanczos, Mitchell, Hermite, Cubic Spline, Sinc, and other cubic kernels at Anduril using Halide-Lang and found that the best option depends on the operation, but for 2x or 4x downsampling followed by 2x or 4x upsampling, bicubic preserved the most information in the original image.
+Also I'm seeing all the super-resolution papers use this function.

+Gaussian downsampling I did not test actually, but I've used that for producing image pyramids for frame-to-frame alignment for video stabilization.
+Since it tends to produce sharper images than bicubic, the model would need to be trained on this type of downsampler to be able to work with it.
+In practice, it might work better overall than bicubic, but I haven't trained my model using this type of data.
+Mainly because it was outside the scope of my project, and it required more work to implement in the data loader.
+However, I do recall one paper that compared bicubic and Gaussian downsampling and found that Gaussian downsampling performed very slightly better when used with a learned upsampler, so probably it's a good idea.

+Jointly learned downsampling is the best option by far.
+I didn't implement this because it's a lot more work, but I've seen 3 different papers that independently reproduced a 3dB improvement in upsampler performance over bicubic downsampling, so it's almost certainly worth doing for a practical application.
+These results have given me the intuition that it's well worth doing at least some work on the encoder side as well.

 ## Normalization and Layout

 The input and output images are fairly convenient to be processed by CPU in 8-bit RGB or YUV format, so it seems fine to use a different layout for the network.
 For training, I used the NCHW layout that seems to be preferred by all GPU codebases for performance.
 I'm aware that CPU inference tends to prefer NHWC layout for cache locality, which is what I'm familiar with for image processing kernels.
 I decided not to do any layout changes inside the network, and rely on the code running inference to do layout conversion.